 One subscription covers all your devices.

-100% private.
-Everything runs on your device.
+No. Peace of Mind Filter processes everything on your device.
 No images are uploaded to any server.
 No browsing data is transmitted.
-No analytics, telemetry, or tracking of any kind.
+No browsing analytics, no content telemetry, no tracking of what you view.

+We store only your account email and subscription status on Supabase infrastructure, which maintains SOC 2 Type II certification.
 There is no accountability partner watching your history.
 Peace of Mind is a filter, not a monitoring tool.
 Its job is to prevent you from seeing harmful content.
-It has no reason to collect your data, and it does not.
+It has no reason to collect your browsing data, and it does not.

 Peace of Mind uses defense-in-depth with 8+ independent protection layers.
 When deployed with the lockdown guide: